Get the kit — A$297

 The key principles are: engage in discharge planning as soon as you learn of the admission; be clear about what the NDIS funds versus what the health system funds; update your documentation to reflect changed needs; ensure your staff are trained before the participant returns; and monitor closely in the post-discharge period.

-The SIL Rescue Kit from NDISCompliant provides 65 audit-ready documents covering every NDIS Practice Standard — including transition policies, support plan templates, and risk assessment forms that are essential for managing hospital discharge transitions compliantly.
+The Complete SIL Kit from NDISCompliant provides 109 audit-mapped documents covering every NDIS Practice Standard — including transition policies, support plan templates, and risk assessment forms that are essential for managing hospital discharge transitions compliantly.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.